mrinconr11/contaminant-quantification/README.md

 # contaminant-quantification
-Convolutional neural network for image processing of an excitation-emission-matrix (EEM).
-The feature map extracted from the EEM is used to quantify napthenic acids and phenol's concentrations in natural water.
+This repository contains the an example of the Multilayer Perceptron and the Concolutional Neural Nerworks used in the publised paper "Application of machine learning methods for rapid fluorescence-based detection of naphthenic acids and phenol in natural surface waters"

-This code was used to get the results in the paper "Application of machine learning methods for rapid fluorescence-based detection of naphthenic acids and phenol in natural surface waters"
+The neural networks were used to take as input excitation emission matrices (EEMs) to predict nahpthenic acids and phenol concentrations.

-For more information: Remolina, M. C. R., Li, Z., & Peleato, N. M. (2022).
+You can find the full paper ir: Remolina, M. C. R., Li, Z., & Peleato, N. M. (2022).
 Application of machine learning methods for rapid fluorescence-based detection of naphthenic acids and phenol in natural surface waters.
 Journal of Hazardous Materials, 430, 128491. https://doi.org/10.1016/j.jhazmat.2022.128491